vladigleba/vladigleba.github.io/posts/basics/death.md

 > For *all have sinned*, and come short of the glory of God.
 {% ct 'Romans 3:23' %}

-A person’s soul or spirit does not go to heaven or hell at death, for the Bible plainly declares, “The soul that sinneth, it shall die.”
+Because the soul ceases to exist at death, it cannot go to heaven or hell immediately after death, for Scripture plainly declares, “The soul that sinneth, it shall die.”
 Why is this so?
+Because the wages of sin are death, and all have sinned. {% rf 'Ezekiel 18:4' false %} is utterly incompatible with the popular belief that souls are inherently immortal.
+If the soul were immortal, Christ could not have died to pay the penalty for our sin--which is death--and the entire plan of salvation would collapse.
+Moreover, if the soul were immortal then God would be unable to destroy it in hell; yet {% rf 'Matthew 10:28' false %} plainly teaches that He can.[^1]

-Because the wages of sin are death, and all have sinned.
-Moreover, before His ascension, Jesus assured His disciples, “I will come again, and receive you unto Myself” {% rf 'John 14:2-3' %}.
-Notice that He did not say they would come to Him at death, but rather that *He would come to them* at His Second Coming.
+Finally, before His ascension, Jesus assured His disciples, “I will come again and receive you unto Myself” {% rf 'John 14:2-3' %}.
+It is crucial to note that He did not say they would come to Him at death, but rather that *He would come to them* at His Second Coming.

+[^1]: This passage is often cited as evidence the soul is separable from the body, but it simply teaches that humans cannot permanently destroy a person; only God can.
+God can resurrect the martyr’s body, but there is no resurrection from the [second death](/posts/prophecy/millennium.md#what-then-happens-to-the-lost), over which He alone has authority.

+## What is the Christian’s hope?

+> So is it with the resurrection of the dead. *What is sown is perishable; what is raised is imperishable*.
+It is sown in dishonor; it is raised in glory.
+It is sown in weakness; it is raised in power. *It is sown a natural body; it is raised a spiritual body*.
+If there is a natural body, there is also a spiritual body.
+{% ct '1 Corinthians 15:42-44, ESV' %}

+> But if the Spirit of him that raised up Jesus from the dead dwell in you, he that raised up Christ from the dead shall also *quicken your mortal bodies* by his Spirit that dwelleth in you.
+{% ct 'Romans 8:11' %}

+> Behold my hands and my feet, that it is I myself: handle me, and see; for *a spirit hath not flesh and bones, as ye see me have*.
+{% ct 'Luke 24:39' %}

+The Christian looks forward to the resurrection, not to the soul's escape at death.
+In fact, the resurrection loses meaning and purpose if the souls of the saved are already in heaven.
+There would be no reason for Jesus to return to resurrect His people if they had already been living with Him since their death.

+The biblical worldview is grounded in a physical, bodily reality rather than a mystical one, and the resurrection is no exception.
+When discussing the resurrection in {% rf '1 Corinthians 15:42-44' false %}, Paul contrasts the perishable body with the imperishable body.
+He could have contrasted the body with the soul, but instead he describes the transformation of one body.
+His use of parallelism shows that a "spiritual body" is a transformed body, not a nonphysical essence.
+Likewise, {% rf 'Romans 8:11' false %} speaks of the resurrection as bodily restoration.
+Jesus Himself rejected disembodied personhood in {% rf 'Luke 24:39' false %} by showing His disciples that, after His resurrection, He had a physical body of flesh and bones.
+Thus, the Bible stands in strong contrast to soul-body dualism, which teaches that true life is essentially disembodied.

+## How did dualism enter Christianity?

+It was Greek philosophy, not Scripture, that introduced the body-soul dichotomy into Christianity.
+Four hundred years before Christ, the Greek philosopher Plato promoted the idea that the soul is immortal, pre-existent, and separate from the body, which he viewed as a temporary prison for the soul.
+The Jewish philosopher Philo of Alexandria, a contemporary of Jesus, later incorporated this distinction into Jewish thought, becoming a harbinger of Alexandria's future role as a center of Gnostic influence and a gateway for dualism's entry into Christianity.
+Two hundred years later, theologians Clement of Alexandria (c.
+150-215) and Origen (c.
+185-253) began integrating Plato's ideas about the immortal soul into Christian theology, and Augustine of Hippo (c.
+354-430) effectively entrenched them.
+As a result, many Christians shifted from believing they would rise at the resurrection to believing they would never truly die.

+## What about Revelation 6:9?

+> And when he had opened the fifth seal, I saw under the altar *the souls of them that were slain* for the word of God, and for the testimony which they held. *And they cried with a loud voice*, saying, How long, O Lord, holy and true, dost thou not judge and avenge our blood on them that dwell on the earth?
+{% ct 'Revelation 6:9-10' %}

+It may appear that the souls of the martyrs are crying out to God, yet we must remember that Genesis describes the blood of Abel crying out as well {% rf 'Genesis 4:10' %}.
+This is simply a figure of speech, referring to God's vindication.

 ## Where is King David now?